 Mike Hansen, an initial investor in the Brubaker Box, formed AutoMecca to continue to build additional cars.
 These second generation models were renamed the Roamer Sports Van.
 AutoMecca built just 25 more cars before they too ceased production.

 AutoMecca even built and raced an off road racer named the “Baja Box” which competed in the Mickey Thompson Off Road Series race at Riverside, CA. Mike Jr. was at the wheel and Dad riding shotgun.
 Mike Jr. told us that because the driver seating position was so far back in the car, the Box was very safe.
-That turned out to be a very good thing because one second after this photo was taken, the “Baja Box” crash landed on its nose and its racing days were over.

 Interest in the BOXX design has only increased through the years.
 With retro styling being so popular and world wide resurgence of interest in component cars, the timing is right.
 BOXX has the ability to easily adapt to other modes of alternate power sources such as electric or hydrogen, or for simplicity, keep it original, utilizing plentiful and inexpensive VW Beetle components.
 Many of the beetle’s parts readily transfer over to applications on BOXX.